ADD CONDITION

 What is Meijer Honey Lemon Cough Drops used for?

-Meijer Honey Lemon Cough Drops temporarily relieve cough as may occur with a cold, and help with occasional minor irritation and sore throat.
+Meijer Honey Lemon Cough Drops temporarily relieve cough associated with a cold, as well as occasional minor irritation and sore throat.

 How should I use Meijer Honey Lemon Cough Drops?